Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Results

 \subsubsection{H$_3$: Cybersecurity Events}

 H$_3$ predicts that cybersecurity events will encourage signing adoption quantity and quality.
 Since these events are not specific to any registry, we would expect to see corresponding changes in the measurements shown in \cref{fig:results_quantity_combined} and \cref{fig:results_quality_combined} from multiple registries. \cref{tab:registry_changes} lists several influential software supply chain attacks and cybersecurity events.
-However, a visual inspection of the trendlines suggests that none of these events had a significant impact on signing adoption.
+However, neither preliminary visual analysis nor t-tests show any significant changes in signing rate or quality after these events.

 We illustrate this with two cases.
-First, consider the registry-speciifc Docker Hub hack in April 2019.
+First, consider the registry-specific Docker Hub hack in April 2019.
 Although this attack was widely publicized and required over 100,000 users to take action to secure their accounts, this attack had little observable effect on the quantity of signatures on \docker.
-The large increase in signing adoption on \docker occurred at the start of 2020, about 8 months after the Docker Hub hack (and just after a registry-specific policy change, to the visibility of package signatures).
+The large increase in signing adoption on \docker occurred at the start of 2020, about 9 months after the Docker Hub hack (and just after a registry-specific policy change, to the visibility of package signatures).
 This implies that the attack did not even have an impact on the quantity of signatures of its victim registry.
 Other registries were not affected at all.

 Second, the SolarWinds attack in December 2020 had little effect on the quantity of signatures for any registry.
 This attack was one of the largest software supply chain attacks in history.
 It led to several government initiatives to improve software supply chain security.
-However, SolarWinds (and those government initiatives, \eg the subsequent executive order and NIST guidance) had no discernible effect on signing adoption.
+However, SolarWinds (and those government initiatives, \eg the subsequent executive order and NIST guidance) had no discernible effect on signing adoption in the studied registries.